marcos4503/lego-creative-hub/README.md

 <img src="This-Repository/tower-structure.png" />

-You may need to make 4 holes with a drill, on the first floor of PCB, to fix the case or base of your choice.
+You may need to make 4 holes with a drill, on the first floor of PCB, to fix the Case or Base of your choice.

 <img src="This-Repository/tower-structure-first-pcb.png" />